 The animal names are the models.
 For car markets, it could be Corolla, Landcruiser and so on, or for computers, Dell Latitude, Apple MacBook or any other model.
 The reason to include models is that one method for determining price changes is called the model-matching technique.
 Because models typically have fewer quality changes than the market as a whole, and that they typically represent a segment of the market (budget or premium), compiling prices over time for the same model can give a reasonable measure of price changes for similar quality products.
 In the table above two models are highlighted, Kangaroo and Echidna, to show how their prices have changed over the period.
 If we take the average price change of models we can match over the period (the model matching technique), we get a price change in this market of -42% over the eight year period.

 The number beside each model is a measure of quality.
 I have used a single number in this situation, but typically there would be a number of associated quality measures.
 You will note that the quality of each model improves over time, thus if we use a hedonic (quality controlled) method for measuring price change, it will show a more substantial price decline.
 If we were to buy a ‘quality level 9’ product in 2001 it would be $3,000, while in 2009 it would be $1,000 – a 67% decline in price.

-Using a median price index, where quality is not considered, the data in this table shows a median price increase of 14% over the period (assuming equal volume of sales in each price category).
-In this scenario this measure more accurately shows the movement in price of the market as a whole.
+Using a median price index, where quality is not considered, the data in this table shows a median price increase of 14% over the period (assuming an equal volume of sales in each price category).
+In this scenario, this measure more accurately shows the price movement of the market as a whole.
 If you wanted to stay at the same level in the market, this is the price change you would experience.

 Measures such as the CPI (a price index) and the Analytical Cost of Living Indexes do consider quality change, yet we apply these measures as a way to adjust welfare payments, even though most welfare recipients will be lower bound market entrants for much of their consumption bundle.